margaux-casadevall/Babymonitor/README.md

 To launch the webApp, select the Main class and click run, after this, type "localhost:8080" into your web server, this will lead to the login page.

 Our database, created using mongodb, contains sample data on the user's information, for example the usernames, passwords and roles.
-The passwords have been hashed for security.To enter the Babymonitoring App, enter "admin" as a username and again "admin" as the password.
-This sample user has the role "doctor" and hence will be able to access all components of the app, nurses will not be able to change the threshold
+The passwords have been hashed for security.To enter the Babymonitoring App, enter "doctor" as a username and "admin" as the password for the user to be a doctor and "nurse as a username and again "admin" as the password to access the webApp as a nurse.
+Doctors will be able to access all components of the app however, nurses will not be able to change the glucose thresholds.